s9y/s9y.github.io/docs/faq/index.md

 #### What system requirements does serendipity have?

-You need a [PHP](http://www.php.net) installation together with a [MySQL](http://www.mysql.com) or [PostgreSQL](http://www.postgresql.org) server.
-We also require you use the Apache webserver, because we utilize a number of internal functions to make Serendipity run correctly.
+You need a [PHP](http://www.php.net) installation together with [MySQL](http://www.mysql.com), [PostgreSQL](http://www.postgresql.org) or [SQLite](https://www.sqlite.org/) .
+We also require the Apache webserver, because we utilize a number of internal functions to make Serendipity run correctly.
 To fully enjoy serendipity, you should have either [ImageMagick](http://www.imagick.org)'s convert binary installed on your server or a PHP installation with gd2 support (recommended).
-You should also verify, that your Apache takes notice of the ".htaccess" file in your document root (Override All), otherwise s9y won't be able to run properly.

 #### Serendipity asks me for entering data to a database, but when I enter a name and install Serendipity it tells me the database does not exist